phetdam/c-npy-demo/README.rst

 likely that the C extension module, which `by convention`__ is a single file with all members static except the module initialization function, may contain some internal functions that cannot be accessed directly from Python.
-So far, there does not seem to be a widely accepted method of testing these functions.
+So far, there does not seem to be a widely accepted approach to unit testing code in Python C extensions, especially these internal C functions.

 .. __: https://docs.python.org/3/extending/extending.html#
    providing-a-c-api-for-an-extension-module